hotspotty/documentation/docs/FAQ/installing-helium-wallet.md

 ## 💀💀💀 March 2023 Binance Delist 💀💀💀

-> ### On [March 24th, 2023](https://www.binance.com/en/support/announcement/binance-will-delist-hnt-and-wabi-on-2023-03-24-f1a8aa29692b4442a8f18be2076e14a0), Binance will delist HNT from its exchange pior to the [Solana Migration](https://blog.helium.com/an-update-on-the-helium-networks-migration-to-solana-4550e20552a9). **If you hold HNT on Binance at the time of the snapshot, you will need to withdraw your tokens before the snapshot.
-If you do not withdraw your tokens, you will not be able to access them after the snapshot.** [Click here for the full article](https://www.binance.com/en/support/announcement/binance-will-delist-hnt-and-wabi-on-2023-03-24-f1a8aa29692b4442a8f18be2076e14a0).
+> ### On [March 24th, 2023](https://www.binance.com/en/support/announcement/binance-will-delist-hnt-and-wabi-on-2023-03-24-f1a8aa29692b4442a8f18be2076e14a0), Binance will delist HNT from its exchange pior to the [Solana Migration](https://blog.helium.com/an-update-on-the-helium-networks-migration-to-solana-4550e20552a9). **If you hold HNT on Binance, you will need to withdraw your tokens as soon as possible.** [Click here for the full article](https://www.binance.com/en/support/announcement/binance-will-delist-hnt-and-wabi-on-2023-03-24-f1a8aa29692b4442a8f18be2076e14a0).

 > ## 🔥 Please note that if you pay your hosts in $HNT and they have their wallets in Binance, you must inform them to create a new wallet and change that inside Hotspotty.
+Below you can find information on how to create a Helium Wallet!
+Don't hesitate to get in touch with us on [Discord](https://discordapp.com/invite/498Rc8khaN)

 ### Video Exaple